South East Asia Travel Guide for Solo Travelers

-S olo Traveling for the second time to a completely new continent and everytime it feels like the first.
+This was the second time to a completely new continent traveling by myself and every time it feels like the first.
 Same emotions rushing through my body.
 Feeling nervous but excited at the same time.
 A Feeling that I will never get over- that wanderlust feeling!

 This plan started as a girl’s trip with 6 of my friends that ended up being just me.